Guide to Work, Study, Travel and Living Abroad

 Teaching English in Japan

 JET (Japan Exchange and Teaching) Program.
-Government program described in this article, with thousands of year-long well-paying positions.
+The government program described in this article has thousands of year-long, well-paying positions.

 AEON recruits teachers year-round.

-Gaba operates over 40 schools in Tokyo, Yokahama, Nagoya, Fukuoka and Osaka.
+Gaba operates over 40 schools in Tokyo, Yokohama, Nagoya, Fukuoka, and Osaka.

 Interac has branches recruiting ALTs, where you work in elementary, junior high, and high schools throughout Japan.

-Westgate Corporation provides native English instructors mostly to its client universities in the Kanto area (including Tokyo, Kanagawa, Saitama, Chiba and other prefectures) as well as some other areas in Japan.
+Westgate Corporation provides native English instructors primarily to its client universities in the Kanto area (including Tokyo, Kanagawa, Saitama, Chiba, and other prefectures) and some other regions in Japan.

 Resources for Teaching English in Taiwan